rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 =======================================================

-Bashed is a Hack the Box example of system misconfiguration which allows a remote attacker to gain access and escalate to root privileges.
+Bashed is a Hack the Box example of system misconfigurations which allow a remote attacker to gain access and escalate to root privileges.
 The screenshots for this write-up were captured on 7 May 2020 as I completed the machine.
-This is usefule to remember a bit later in the write-up as you will see.
+This is useful to remember a bit later in the write-up as you will see.
+Of note, there is no need for Metasploit as everything can be done with fairly simple linux and python commands which makes this a perfect machine to attempt when just starting out.

 <p>&nbsp;</p>
 =======================================================